OAGi/Score/docs/user_guide/index.rst

       order.
 Alternatively, remove existing qualifier(s) and type in multiple qualifiers with the under bar and a space separator according to the CCTS specification and press Enter.
-For example, type in “Total\_ Tax” would result in two qualifiers.
+For example, type in "Total\_ Tax" would result in two qualifiers.

    2. *Six Hexadecimal Identifier*.
 Click the renew icon to generate an identifier for this DT.
 This field is optional.
 If specified, this